-ENGLISH: Writing: Creation of digital writing folders.
+ENGLISH: Writing: Refocus writing goals and grade level skill alignment in the wake of Covid through classic PLC work, which includes sharing assignments and reviewing student work.
 Reading: Diversification of the voices taught.
 Listening: Use of podcast as source material.
 A focus on fact checking so students use reliable and verified evidence to support ideas in discourse and writing.

 HISTORY: A focus on thinking and writing skills with a continued focus on cross-cutting historical thinking skills (ie: change, continuity, perspective).
+Addressing students with low reading skills as measured by StarRen to better assess student conceptual understanding.